monokrome/spirit/docs/healing-modalities.md

 | 315.8 Hz | Blood | Circulation, oxygenation |
 | 352.0 Hz | Bones | Skeletal integrity |

-**Source**: Various alternative medicine traditions including German "new medicine" and bioresonance therapy.
+**Source**: Various healing traditions including German "new medicine" and bioresonance therapy.
 These frequencies are not validated by mainstream anatomy or physiology.
-The concept of organs having specific resonant frequencies is not supported by scientific evidence.
+The concept of organs having specific resonant frequencies is not supported by peer-reviewed evidence.

 ---